AaltoSciComp/scicomp-docs/data/datapolicy.rst

 completely obvious).

 This policy is designed to avoid the most common problems by advance planning for the majority case.
-CS-IT is eager to provide a higher level of service for those who need it, but users must discuss with staff.
+Science-IT is eager to provide a higher level of service for those who need it, but users must discuss with staff.
-This policy is jointly implemented by CS-IT and Science-IT.
+This policy is jointly implemented by department IT and Science-IT.

 Summary for users
 =================